– Ra Uru Hu

 In this state of uncertainty, I’ve caught myself a few times saying that “I’ve lost the plot.”
 What was this “plot” that I seemed to have lost?
 Is it the narratives and beliefs that were given to us by our parents, formal education, or the media?
 Or is it simply my mind’s insistence that it knows what is best for me and how to take the next step?
 In any case, it feels like these last several years have been a process of letting go of the stories, maps, and scripts that my mind has identified with and attached to as a point of security.

 With that letting go comes a possibility of recognizing the innate intelligence of our body and a sense of just watching our life unfold as if we were passengers going on a ride.
 There are fewer filters in place and a more direct experience of life.
 However, this state also carries its own sense of discomfort, perhaps in seeing that life wasn’t what we thought it was or would be.
-The maya is strong, and our mind still wants to orient around something.
+The Maya is strong, and our mind still wants to orient around something.
 Questions like ‘what is the point to all of this?’ arise.
 What are we doing here?
 What is our life actually about?
 What is my truth and aim?

 One of the big themes that consistently comes up for me in response to these questions is being there for my kids.
-Wanting to be there for them, support and give them a chance in this world.
-I also keep coming back to the importance of my larger family and the special relationships I have with my wife, family, and close friends.
+Wanting to be there for them, support them, and give them a chance in this world.
+I also keep coming back to the importance of my larger family and the special relationships I have with my family and close friends.
 As important as these things are to me and serve as orienting factors or points of reference, I recognize that they are also ultimately transitory and subject to growth and change as well.

 Underneath all of it, I also seem to have a strong orientation towards individuality and mutation, something apart from the mundane and day-to-day concerns of the world.
 This is something a little more challenging to put into words, but there is this empowering experience of aliveness and co-creative participation in life when I’m able to really be and express myself.
 It feels like an alignment of self within a larger field of love, connection, and the beauty and perfection of life as it is.
 Yet, the very nature of this frequency doesn’t lend itself to the more commonplace notions of security and certainty our minds tend to identify with.